jcordes73/3scale-toolbox-java/README.md

 For commandline based configuration use

+	config tenant <tenant-name> <admin-url> --access-token=<access-token>

+or

-	config tenant <tenant-name> <admin-url> <access-token>
+	config tenant <tenant-name> <admin-url> --provider-key=<provider-key>

 Right now this configuration is not persisted in 3scale-config.properties.
 You can also use environment variables on the commandline.

 ## Run

-The toolbox can be used to launch a single command or to run multiple commands in batch mode.
+The toolbox can be used to launch a single command, run multiple commands in batch mode or also in an interactive mode.

 ### Standard mode
 To launch the 3scale toolbox execute